 AFM: The band is definitely reaching a fan base far beyond New Orleans.
 You are touring now.
 What is that experience like?

 Larsen: It’s amazing!
 The past few months is the first time I have ever been on tour.
 And it’s the first time Nora has ever been in a band.
 A lot of this is very new.
 There is no better feeling than knowing you’re going to another place where people are coming to see you.
 We have got to tour with Animal Kingdom and The Kooks.
 You may get homesick but once you’re home you’re ready to go back out.

 AFM: You have a few festivals under your belt.
 CMJ Fest in New York, SXSW and Summer Fest in Milwaukee, for example.
 How do they compare to ACL Festival?

 Larsen: We’ve never done a festival quite like ACL before.
 There’s so much talent, so many people we look up to who are performing.
 It was great to see how many people we had at our stage.
 I like to think we made a bit of an impact.
 Nora got a bit in a feature for FUSE.
 They featured her in “females who are making their mark in music.”
 We were just happy we were asked to play.

 Larsen: We will be in our hometown for Voodoo Fest.
 This has been the most amazing year for the band.
 The fact that everything is moving so fast is just surreal.
 I couldn’t ask for more supportive fans.
 After the fest we’ll be in the studio recording.
 We are actually writing new songs as we speak.
 Our fingers are crossed that by the time SXSW rolls around, we’ll have a full length out.

-Photos and video Courtesy of The Royal Teeth
+Images and Video Courtesy of The Royal Teeth